nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 202
 00:12:24,117 --> 00:12:29,908
-[SPEAKER_05]: points are and focus on trying to
+[SPEAKER_05]: pin points are and focus on trying to

 203
 00:12:29,888 --> 00:12:34,988
-[SPEAKER_05]: internally our process, setting it up so that we can
+[SPEAKER_05]: internalize our process, setting it up so that we can

 204
 00:12:34,968 --> 00:12:39,021
-[SPEAKER_05]: you know, reduce this gap between what they think they ask for
+[SPEAKER_05]: you know, reduce this gap between what they think they ask for and

 205
 00:12:39,001 --> 00:12:41,427